rmccrear/guided-lessons-lv-4/LESSON_PROMPT.md

 * **Instructions**: Numbered lists for sequential steps.
 * **Diving Deeper**: Optional sections for "Why this works" or "Under the hood" explanations.
 * **Check**: A checklist at the end of a level to verify the student's work.
+* **Visual Aids**: Use the collapsible image syntax for diagrams, ERDs, or visual examples that students can reveal when needed.
+* **Code Hints**: Use the "Show Me:" pattern for code that should be hidden behind a reveal button.

 ---

 ## 4. Examples of Special Level Types

 ### The "Challenge" Level

+Challenge levels are perfect for:
+- Stretch goals and advanced problems
+- Independent practice without step-by-step guidance
+- Creative problem-solving opportunities
+- Bonus content for fast learners

+**Automatic Detection:** Any H2 header containing "Challenge" will be marked as a challenge type.

+**Required:** Challenge H2 titles MUST include the word "Challenge" for automatic detection.

 ```markdown
 ## Bonus Challenge ⚡